geekwise/static/readme.md

 --

-These 10 HTML Tags will help you format and orgainze information for the Internet.
+These 10 HTML Tags will help you format and organize information for the Internet.
 Even though it looks like a lot to learn, they are easy to remember and they all work the same way.

-#Assetment 1:
+#Assessment 1:

 - 1: Setup Google Account For *Just* This Course
  - `email name: geekwise.firstName.LastName@gmail.com`